 - I have a nervous system condition that creates (pain or add in other symptoms)

 - Well, it started with (insert… injury, virus, surgery, etc.) and then it set off a reaction in my nervous system.

 - My doctors actually aren’t quite sure why I have this, but it’s not something you can catch and it’s going to improve with time.

 - It’s hard to know; there isn’t a specific timeline for recovery.

 - I’m not sure, but I’m hopeful I’ll be feeling better sooner rather than later.

-- Chronic pain isn’t something that will necessarily go away for me, but I am finding ways to deal with it better.
+- My symptoms aren’t something that will necessarily go away for me, but I am finding ways to deal with it better.

 What are you doing?

 - I have lots of tricks I’ve learned to help me manage my symptoms.
-Right now I’m (insert … playing with putty, stretching, etc.) so I don’t focus on the pain.
+Right now I’m (insert the relevant coping tool: playing with putty, stretching, etc.) so I don’t focus on the symptoms.

 - Sometimes I need a break to help me get back on track.
-I’m just doing some (insert… deep breathing, mindfulness, etc.).
+I’m just doing some (insert the relevant coping tool: deep breathing, mindfulness, etc.).